-Please note that staff should seek further advice and guidance from the DSLs in their academy to understand how these categories can/should relate to responding to incidents that involve SEND learners as perpetrators.
+\Please note that staff should seek further advice and guidance from the DSLs in their academy to understand how these categories can/should relate to responding to incidents that involve SEND learners as perpetrators.
 It may be necessary for the DSL to discuss this with the Duty and Advice Team (MASH).

-APPENDIX 7: STUDENTS WHO ARE SUBJECT TO CRIMINAL INVESTIGATION
+APPENDIX 7 : STUDENTS WHO ARE SUBJECT TO CRIMINAL INVESTIGATION

-Hathershaw College understands the power of education in improving the life chances of all children, including those who may have been involved in early criminal activity.
+The college understands the power of education in improving the life chances of all young people, including those who may have been involved in early criminal activity.

-Procedures for Students Enrolled at Hathershaw whilst in Process of Criminal Proceedings
+Procedures for Students Enrolled at College in Process of Criminal Proceedings

-Where a student is subject to a criminal investigation, school may suspend the student until the criminal investigation and legal proceedings have concluded.
-However, this does not automatically preclude school from progressing with its own disciplinary action, and this will depend on the nature of the alleged offense.
+Where a student is subject to a criminal investigation, College may suspend the student until the criminal investigation and legal proceedings have concluded.
+However, this does not automatically preclude College from progressing with its own disciplinary action.
 Parents/carers will be kept informed verbally and in writing of any action taken and they will be included in all meetings/risk assessments, where appropriate.

-The student and parents/carers should be reminded that, whilst criminal investigations are underway, they are obliged to keep the school informed of any progress and/or change in status regarding his/her case.
+The student and parents/carers should be reminded that, whilst criminal investigations are underway, they are obliged to keep the College informed of any progress and/or change in status regarding his/her case.

-Where the nature of the alleged offence suggests that there may be risk to the safety of others or, where the student accused of the offence may be at risk of harm, a risk assessment will be undertaken by school.
+Where the nature of the alleged offence suggests that there may be risk to the safety of others or, where the student accused of the offence may be at risk of harm, Assistant Principal: Inclusion will undertake a risk assessment.
 This may result in action as follows:

-- > As a first step, the student may be required to comply with specific conditions, for example, agreeing not to contact another student or students. - The student may be suspended, until such a time as any criminal proceedings have concluded.
-A precautionary suspension should not be regarded as a penalty, and does not indicate that the student is presumed guilty of any offence. - > The decision to temporarily suspend the student and the whilst this action is being taken may be communicated verbally in the first instance and followed up in writing within one working day. - > During the suspension, continuation of learning will be supported by the provision of work.
-School will remain in contact during this time.
+- As a first step, the student may be required to comply with specific conditions, for example, agreeing not to contact another student or students. - The student may be suspended or excluded, until such a time as any criminal proceedings have concluded.
+A precautionary suspension or exclusion should not be regarded as a penalty, and does not indicate that the student is presumed guilty of any offence.
+Suspensions will normally be carried out by a member of SLT. - The decision to temporarily suspend and/or exclude the student and the why this action is being taken may be communicated verbally in the first instance and followed up in writing within one working day. - During the suspension, continuation of learning will be supported by the provision and marking of work.
+The Assistant Principal: Inclusion will be the designated contact. - The student may appeal against the decision to suspend and/or exclude in writing in accordance with the College's Disciplinary policy.